-Aiseosa Osaghae is a fellow at the O’Neill Institute.
+Aiseosa Osaghae is an associate at the O’Neill Institute.

 Osaghae is interested in using the law as a bridge to sustainable prevention of noncommunicable diseases through the improvement of built environments.
 She would like to make nutrition, health, and wellness more equitable and work to ensure consumers are more empowered in their health and healthcare choices.
 In addition, Osaghae is interested in the interactions between legal policy and the structure of the healthcare system, which led her to pursue a legal career with a focus on improving access to healthcare.